practice-golang/rest-electron/README.md

 ## ql.db
 * project_root/ql.db : Using for `Run Vue.js dev server for web browser`
-* dist/ql.db : Using for else
-* electron-dist/resources/ql.db : It will be created when insert a new data after `build`
+* `ql.db` location: `built_app_path/resources`
+    * When you insert first data, this file will be created to above folder
+    * If you want to include `ql.db` which is already created to the binary, copy it to above folder yourself